 The Minnesota Precision Medicine Collaborative (MPMC) is a transformative initiative to use 21st century technologies – including genomics, informatics, bioengineering, analysis of environmental exposures, and behavioral sciences – to tailor health care to the challenges facing individuals and their communities.

-This empirical and normative bioethics research project will guide policy and practice about the disclosure of genomic incidental findings (GIFD), a much-debated topic.
-With ethical guidance from a multidisciplinary ELSI Working Group, we will conduct an experiment designed to develop strategies for offering incidental findings to family members of probands in a biobank for pancreatic cancer.
-Our approach will be informed by studying the preferences of biobank research participants (including kin).
+This empirical and normative bioethics research project was created to guide policy and practice about the disclosure of genomic incidental findings (GIFD), a much-debated topic.
+With ethical guidance from a multidisciplinary ELSI Working Group, we conducted an experiment designed to develop strategies for offering incidental findings to family members of probands in a biobank for pancreatic cancer.

 This 3-year program developed a research educational program – Big Data Coursework for Computational Medicine (BDC4CM) – that instructs students, fellows, and scientists in the use of specific new methods and tools for Big Data by providing tailored, in-depth instruction, hands-on laboratory modules, and case studies on Big Data access, integration, processing, and analysis.

 Evaluate the Implications of Amendments to the HIPAA Privacy Rule & CLIA Regulations for Laboratories Offering Clinical Sequencing

 This project addressed recent regulatory amendments that require CLIA-certified and -exempt laboratories that are subject to the HIPAA Privacy Rule to comply with new individual data-access requirements.